Quella Vecchia Locanda

 Quiet were a short-lived quirky new-wave bunch, with US prog-gods Cathedral's Tom Doncourt on keys.
 As far as I know, they only ever released the double-a side Telepathy 1/In Motion single, a reasonable enough effort in its genre, combining new wave and synth-pop influences, throwing in the occasional prog chord structure or guitar solo for good measure.

-Doncourt plays Mellotron strings on both tracks, possibly doubled with synth ones; either way, they're not that overt, but definitely there.
+Doncourt plays Mellotron strings (the unusual M300a ones, via his M400, I believe) on both tracks, possibly doubled with synth ones; either way, they're not that overt, but definitely there.
 This probably only sold locally, making it now as obscure as you like, but, while worth hearing for fans of the era, it's not exactly a Mellotron classic.
 It is worth anthologising, however, but the chances of it actually being so are probably fairly slim.

 Sursum Corda (1977, 35.32) ***½/½

 The March of Dreams